alexfrom0815/Online-3D-BPP-PCT/README.md

 ### TODO (This code will be fully published by March 2022)
 ```
-1. Add more user documentation and notes.
-2. Add pretrained model.
+1. Add pretrained model.
-3. Add other leaf node expansion schemes.
+2. Add other leaf node expansion schemes.
-4. Feedback of various bugs is welcome.
+3. Feedback of various bugs is welcome.
 ```